AkashGhadge97/Data-Engineering/SQL/SQL Challenge/set1-solutions.md

          WHEN (city like 'o%') THEN city
          WHEN (city like 'u%') THEN city
 	END as CityName
-    FROM station ORDER BY CityName
+    FROM station ORDER BY CityName;

     SELECT DISTINCT city FROM station
     WHERE city LIKE 'a%' OR